bokyungs/ExData_Plotting1/README.md

 ## Input file

-This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set".
+This assignment used data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
+In particular, we used the "Individual household electric power consumption Data Set".
 It was available from